PrincetonUniversity/isca22-ila-tutorial/index.md

 In this tutorial we will introduce the ILA model and its application to the different use cases for accelerator-rich platform highlighted above.

 - **1:00 - 1:10 PM:** ***Software/Hardware Interfaces***
-Review existing software/hardware interfaces used for accelerator-rich platforms and evaluate their strengths and weaknesses.
+Review the need for new software-hardware interfaces for accelerator-rich platforms
-- **1:10 - 1:40 PM:** ***ILA Models***
+- **1:10 - 1:50 PM:** ***ILA Models***
-Formally define the ILA model including the instructions, architectural state and per-instruction state update functions - this makes the model amenable to formal analysis tools.
+Formally define the ILA model including the instructions, architectural state and per-instruction state update functions - this makes the model amenable to formal analysis tools
+- **1:50 - 2:30 PM:** ***Formal Hardware Verification***
+Show how the formal ILA model can be used for formal verification of the hardware implementation
+- **2:30 - 3:00 PM:** ***Break***
-- **1:45 - 2:10 PM:** ***Simulation and Co-simulation***
+- **3:00 - 3:15 PM:** ***Simulation and Co-simulation***
-Show how the ILA model enables automated generation of executable functional models (C++/SystemC) that can be used in hardware simulation and hardware-software co-simulation.
+Show how the ILA model enables automated generation of executable functional models (C++/SystemC) that can be used in hardware simulation and hardware-software co-simulation
-- **2:15 - 2:35 PM:** ***Formal Hardware Verification***
+- **3:15 - 3:30 PM:** ***Formal Software-Hardware Co-verification***
-Show how the formal ILA model can be used for formal verification of the hardware implementation and hardware-software co-verification.
+Show how the ILA model enables hardware-software co-verification using software verification techniques
-- **2:40 - 3:10 PM:** ***Memory Consistency***
+- **3:30 - 3:50 PM:** ***Memory Consistency***
-Show how the ILA-MCM model can be used to reason about correctness of code executing across processors and accelerators for a given MCM.
+Show how the ILA-MCM model can be used to reason about correctness of code executing across processors and accelerators for a given MCM
-- **3:15 - 4:00 PM:** ***Compilation to Accelerators***
+- **3:50 - 5:00 PM:** ***Compilation for Accelerator Design Feedback***
-Show how the ILA instructions can be used in a compiler flow targeting specialized accelerators - in particular a compiler flow for deep-learning accelerators using the TVM compiler framework.
+Show how the ILA instructions can be used in a compiler flow for early feedback on accelerator designs – illustrated for deep-learning accelerators using the TVM compiler framework

 ---